MojjoMujju/DataScience_Project/README.md

-# DataScience_Project
+# DataScience_Project 1
-This repository showcases my data science project from the data science training I underwent at DigitalSkola in Bahasa.
+This repository contains the work for Project 1 in Data Science, related to the topic of dataframes, in Indonesian language from the data science training I underwent at DigitalSkola.